Azure/FTALive-Sessions/content/containers/aks-security/readme.md

 ### Kubernetes API Control Plane

 Also sometimes referred to as master nodes.
-These components are managed by provided, managed, and maintained by Microsoft.Per Docs on [Cluster Security](https://docs.microsoft.com/en-us/azure/aks/concepts-security):
+These components are managed and maintained by Microsoft.[Cluster Security](https://docs.microsoft.com/en-us/azure/aks/concepts-security):
   > By default, the Kubernetes API server uses a public IP address and a fully qualified domain name (FQDN).
 You can limit access to the API server endpoint using authorized IP ranges.

 - [Create a private Azure Kubernetes Service cluster](https://docs.microsoft.com/en-us/azure/aks/private-clusters)